World Vision is committed to donor privacy.

 For removal of information from our core database, unsubscribing from most marketing communications in the future, or for changing or modifying information previously provided please contact us:

 - Send us a message with your request.

 - You can send postal mail to the following address: World Vision, Inc., Mail Stop 207, P.O.
 Box 9716, Federal Way, WA 98063-9716

 - You can call the following toll-free telephone number: 1-888-511-6548

-When contacting us to change your status, be sure to include any information that would help us identify you on our lists, such as complete contact information (name, postal address, telephone number, and email address), any World Vision account number(s), or information about venues in which you gave us your contact information online (guestbook, survey, etc.)
+When contacting us to change your information, be sure to include complete contact information (name, postal address, telephone number, and email address), and World Vision account number(s).

 World Vision may offer features which allow you to inform an individual about our ministry.
 If you chose to use our referral features, we will ask you for your referral’s email address or in some cases mailing address, to send them either an electronic or paper communication inviting them to participate in our ministry.
 We will store this information for the sole purpose of sending this email or paper communication and tracking the success of these efforts to expand the reach of our work.
 If you choose to participate in our referral programs, you represent and warrant that you have a personal relationship with your referral and that you are authorized to share their information with World Vision for the purpose of sending this invitation to them.

 Changes to this policy were last made on April 9, 2021.